samworrall/GildedRose-Tech-Test/README.md

 # GildedRose Tech Test

 This is the GildedRose tech test for week 10 of Makers Academy.
-The task is to inherit some fairly ugly legacy code which maps the depreciation of items in an Inn.
-The legacy code begins with no testing.
+The task was to inherit some legacy code that failed to follow the basic priniciples of OOP.
+The code mapped the depreciation of items in an Inn.
+The legacy code began with no testing.

-The aim is to refactor the existing legacy code to a point where a new 'conjured item' with different behaviour could be added to the system with ease, and without disrupting the rest of the code.
+The aim was to refactor the existing legacy code to a point where a new 'conjured item' with different behaviour could be added to the system with ease, and without disrupting the rest of the code.

 ## Brief